osism/osism.github.io/docs/index.md

 OSISM is a solution for the holistic management of sustainable, sovereign software-defined cloud infrastructures.
-It provides a solid and stable base for the deployment, operation and lifecycle management of on-premise cloud infrastructures, for public cloud data centres and, at the edge, for distributed systems.
+It provides a solid and stable base for the deployment and operation cloud infrastructures, for public cloud data centres and, at the edge, for distributed systems.
 It is also suitable for building supercomputers and HPC environments.
 OSISM enables fast, easy and consistent management and provisioning of compute, storage and network resources to run cloud-native applications.

 The documentation is organised into guides: